utep-cs-systems-courses/project1-tokenizer-KevinAofia/src/README.md

 NOTES:Always include the header file that declares something in the C file that defines it.
 This makes sure that the declaration and definition are always in-sync.

 Dillinger is a cloud-enabled, mobile-ready, offline-storage, AngularJS powered HTML5 Markdown editor.
+  - ype some Markdown on the left
+  - TML in the right
+  - c
+  -

+Dillinger is a cloud-enabled, mobile-ready, offline-storage, AngularJS powered HTML5 Markdown editor.
   - Type some Markdown on the left